 where $\mathcal{V}$ is defined by

+The regularization parameter $\tau_1$ plays a crucial role in achieving a trade-off between a reliable similarity metric and a smooth solution \cite{Haber2007,Chumchob2011,Zhang2022}.
+When $\tau_1$ is too small, it can result in deformation twists or folding, indicating that the transformation is not bijective.
+On the other hand, a higher value of $\tau_1$ can prevent grid folding, but it may also cause a decrease in the distance between the images \cite{Fair,Haber2007}.

-Obviously, the positivity requirement of $f(\bm{x})$ in \eqref{eq:eqComodel} is not easy to maintain during the optimization computation.
-To overcome this draw, we propose to combine a penalty term $\int_{\Omega} \phi \big(f(\bm{x}) \big)\mathrm{d}\bm{x}$ that can be integrated into \eqref{eq:eqComodel}, so that $f(\bm{x})$ can be automatically optimized.
-The registration model can be rewritten as
+Obviously, it is not easy to maintain the positivity of $f(\bm{x})$ in \eqref{eq:eqComodel} during direct optimization.
+To address this problem, we propose to add a penalty term $\int_{\Omega} \phi \big(f(\bm{x}) \big)\mathrm{d}\bm{x}$ to \eqref{eq:eqComodel}, allowing $f(\bm{x})$ to be automatically optimized.
+The registration model can then be reformulated as